VirologyCharite/gb2seq/README.md

 You've likely run across these records before.
 E.g., here's the SARS-CoV-2 Wuhan reference, [NC_045512](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512).
-To download the GenBank file for that reference, click on "Send to" and select "Complete Record", "File", and "GenBank" format.
+To download the GenBank file for that reference from the NCBI site, click on "Send to" and select "Complete Record", "File", and "GenBank" format.
 Then click "Create File".

 You can pass the path to a GenBank file to the `Features` class.
 You can also just pass an accession number, and the file will be downloaded for